tagohd/mono/Chat Logs/2023 Chat Logs/(2) February 2023 Chat Logs.md

 S:
 >Of course.
 It's your sacred duty
 >It is actually giving me an idea.
 Not sure yet how it will translate into music.
 "James Still Remembers You".
-For some reason, I always thought the "You" was referring to Luke, but what if it's actually referring to Al?
+For some reason, I always thought the "You" was referring to [[Luke Campbell|Luke]], but what if it's actually referring to Al?
 >![[big_gay_crybaby.png]]
 >I'm just going to hope that picture conveys what I mean